jacobdensford/jacobdensford.com/fell/playing-the-game.md

 ### Help

-When someone else makes a test, you may roll a relevant skill die and add your hit to their test.
+When someone else makes a test, you may roll a relevant steel, skill, or spell die and add your hit to their test.

 ### Group Tests